deifyinfocommsolutions/societymgmt_dfy/README.md

-# societymgmt_dfy
-Society Management System Portal for iBeads
+Society Management Portal for iBeads